Cannock Chase murders: Second arrest

 On 15 November, Morris was rearrested as he drove to work.
 He was informed his arrest was in relation to the murder of Christine Darby.
 In response, Morris simply stated, "Oh God!
 Is it my wife?"
 He was driven to Stafford police station to await questioning.

 Within hours of Morris's arrest, his wife was also detained for questioning.
 She was questioned at Hednesford police station by Scotland Yard investigators, to determine the truth as to her husband's whereabouts on crucial dates linked to the enquiry.
-Initially, Carol Morris remained emphatic her statements had been authentic and that her husband had returned home at approximately 2 p.m. on the date of Darby's abduction.
+Initially, Carol Morris remained emphatic that her statements had been authentic and that her husband had returned home at approximately 2 p.m. on the date of Darby's abduction.
 However, within hours she had confessed to having given her husband a false alibi, adding that on the date of Darby's murder, Morris had not returned to their home until almost 5 p.m. with the explanation he and his manager had been "working late".
 He had then driven her into Walsall to pick up some cakes for her mother from a Marks and Spencers, arriving shortly before the shop's closing time.
 This renewed account of her movements was quickly corroborated by her parents.

-Confronted with statements from his wife and in-laws as to the timing of his movements on the date of Darby's abduction on the evening of 15 November, Morris became distraught, but quickly regained his composure—frequently refusing to answer questions.
+Confronted with statements from his wife and in-laws as to the timing of his movements on the date of Darby's abduction on the evening of 15 November, Morris became distraught but quickly regained his composure—frequently refusing to answer questions.
 Morris also refused to participate in a further identity parade lineup.
 In response, police brought eyewitness Victor Whitehouse to the station the following morning.
 Whitehouse positively identified Morris as the man he had seen parked near Plantation 110 on the date of Christine Darby's murder, prompting Morris to ask for the legal representation of a solicitor.
 The Austin A55 was quickly traced and recovered from the individual to whom Morris had sold the vehicle; the car was impounded pending a forensic examination.

 A subsequent police search of Morris's flat on 17 November uncovered a small cache of homemade child pornography.
 Many of these images depicted the same young girl, who was later determined to be Carol Morris's five-year-old niece.
 The background in several images revealed the photographs had been taken inside the flat itself, and an examination of the negatives revealed the images had been taken in August 1968.
 Although Morris's face was not depicted in any of the images, a distinctive wristwatch visible in several images had been discovered strapped to his ankle the previous day.
 By photographing Morris's hands and forearms in the same positions as those in the photographs, investigators were able to match several distinctive scars upon his hands with those visible upon the subject interfering with the child in the photographs.